tanishagoyal2/NVSentinel/docs/designs/012-workflow-XID-13-and-31.md

 NVRM: Xid (PCI:0009:01:00): 13, Graphics SM Warp Exception on (GPC 0, TPC 3, SM 0): Out Of Range Address
 ```

-The HealthEvent will have data like this:
+The HealthEvent stored in MongoDB will have data like this:

 ```javascript
 {